RyanClementsHax/dotfiles/README.md

 # dotfiles

 If anyone wants to use this repo that is not me, please fork it and change `ryanclementshax` everywhere to your own username.
-Also, be sure to change to gitconfig to your own git config, but leave the `credential` section in place.
-**NEVER** Commit back sesitive information within any file such as `.ssh`.
+Also, be sure to change to gitconfig to your own git config. **NEVER** Commit back sesitive information within any file such as `.ssh`.
 If you totally screw up the wsl setup, you can delete the wsl instance by running `wsl.exe --unregister Ubuntu` in cmd.

 ## Main setup plan